Volume fluctuations and higher order cumulants of the net baryon number: Numerical results in the PQM model

 \section{Numerical results in the PQM model}

 We illustrate the influence of volume fluctuations on net baryon number fluctuations, within a model calculation.
 Of particular interest is the modification of higher order moments near the chiral crossover transition.
 We adopt the Polyakov loop-extended Quark Meson Model (PQM) and compute the cumulants in a non-perturbative scheme, the functional renormalisation group.
 Details on the calculations and on the derivation of the net baryon number fluctuations can be found in Ref.~\cite{Skokov:2010uh}.
-In this exploratory calculation, we consider only Gaussian fluctuations of the volume for a system at zero baryon chemical potential.
-In this case, all odd cumulants of the net baryon number vanish, i.e. $c_{2n+1}= \kappa_{2n+1}=0$.
+In this exploratory calculation, we consider only the case of {\it symmetric} volume fluctuations and vanishing baryon chemical potential.

 In Ref.~\cite{Friman:2011pf} it was shown that near the chiral crossover transition, higher cumulants of the net baryon number ($n>4$) differ considerably from the predictions of the HRG model.
 In particular, it was suggested that negative values of $\kappa_6$ and $\kappa_8$ could be used to map out the chiral phase boundary.
 This potential signal for the QCD phase transition may be affected by volume fluctuations.
-Indeed, the second term in Eq.~(\ref{Gauss}) yields a positive contribution to $c_6$.
-The strength of this contribution is directly proportional to the second cumulant $v_2$.
+Indeed, the second term in Eq.~(\ref{Symm3}) yields a positive contribution to $c_6$.
+The strength of this contribution is directly proportional to the second cumulant $v_2$ of volume fluctuations and may thus change the sign of $c_6$.

-In general, volume fluctuations are difficult to assess.
-In heavy ion collisions they depend on the centrality of the collision, on the definition used to fix the number of participants and on the kinematical window, where the fluctuations are measured.
-Thus, $v_2$ is specific to a given experimental setup.
-We choose $v_2=0.6$, employed in Ref.~\cite{Kharzeev:2000ph}.